-Coordinating seminar in ethnicity, immigration and pluralism (EIP3000H) offered in the Fall or Winter semester and taught by the EIP director.
+EIP3000H Coordinating Seminar: Ethnic, Immigration and Pluralism Studies (EIP3000H – see below) offered in the Fall semester and taught by the EIP director.

 When a practicum, internship or another major activity is required for the completion of a Master’s degree, it will focus on ethnicity, immigration and/or pluralism.

-The major paper or thesis, as required by the graduate unit, will be in the area of ethnic, immigration and pluralism studies.
+The major paper or thesis, as required by the graduate unit, will be in the area of ethnicity, immigration and/or pluralism.

-FOUR 0.5 FCE courses in ethnicity, immigration and pluralism from at least two different disciplines, chosen from the list of approved courses.
+ONE 0.5 FCE courses in ethnicity, immigration and/or pluralism from chosen from the list of approved courses.
 Courses taken for the Master’s degree may be counted toward this requirement, upon approval by the EIP Director.
-At least two of the courses will be in disciplines (departments) other than the one in which the student is enrolled.

-Coordinating seminar in ethnicity, immigration and pluralism (EIP3000H) offered in the Fall or Winter semester and taught by the EIP director (students who have taken this course for the Master’s degree do not need to repeat it).
+EIP3000H Coordinating Seminar: Ethnic, Immigration and Pluralism Studies (EIP3000H – see below) offered in the Fall semester and taught by the EIP director (students who have taken this course for the Master’s degree do not need to repeat it).

 our mailing list